Noncollision Singularities in a Planar Four-body Problem: Abstract

 \section{Abstract}

-In this paper, we show that there is a Cantor set of initial conditions in a planar four-body problem such that all the four bodies escape to infinity in finite time avoiding collisions.
-This proves the Painlev\'{e} conjecture for the four-body case, thus settles the conjecture completely.
+In this paper, we show that there is a Cantor set of initial conditions in the planar four-body problem such that all four bodies escape to infinity in a finite time, avoiding collisions.
+This proves the Painlev\'{e} conjecture for the four-body case, and thus settles the last open case of the conjecture.

 \contentsname{Index}